Last modified: Aug 13, 2024

 Porsche Taycan with open first row door

-Suicide doors
+Suicide Doors

 Rolls Royce Spectre with suicide doors

-These are doors that open vertically instead of horizontally.
+These doors open vertically instead of horizontally.
 They are hinged on their bottom edge and rotate upward along a fixed hinge at the front of the door.
 They are also called lambo doors or wing doors.

 XPENG P7 with scissor doors